reactive-python/reactpy/docs/source/architectural-patterns.rst

 Ecosystem Independence
 ----------------------

-IDOM has a flexible set of :ref:`core abstractions <Core Concepts>` that allow it to interface with its peers.
+IDOM has a flexible set of :ref:`Core Abstractions` that allow it to interface with its peers.
 At the time of writing Jupyter, Dash, and Bokeh (via Panel) are supported, while Streamlit is in the works:

 - idom-jupyter_ (try it now with Binder_)
 - idom-dash_